 Clergy and Staff

-Philip Jones is the Senior Pastor of All Saints Dallas as well as the Apostolic Vicar of the Anglican Mission in the Americas (The Mission).
+Philip Jones is the Senior Pastor of All Saints Dallas as well as the Apostolic Vicar of the Anglican Mission in the Americas (The Anglican Mission).

 Philip was born and raised in Dallas.
 He practiced law in Waco, Texas for seven years before he was called to the ministry.
 He has led churches in Marshall and El Paso, Texas and St. Andrew’s Church in Little Rock, Arkansas.
 His wife, Claudia Clinton Jones, is from Burnet, Texas.
-They have seven children and seven grandchildren.
+They have seven children and nine grandchildren.